tvick90/counterbalance-public-api-docs/docs/Getting-Started.md

 # Getting Started
-The Counterbalance API is crafted around REST and the REST architectural style to provide developers with a stateless and language ­agnostic interface.
+The Counterbalance Core API is crafted around REST and the REST architectural style to provide developers with a stateless and language ­agnostic interface.
 The API leverages HTTP verbs and response codes, JWT authentication, and resource-oriented URLs.

 ---